- Areas of Interest

 - Fiber Technologies of South America

 Ph.D., Anthropology, Binghamton University 2002 Thesis: The Importance of Being Atacameño: Mortuary Ceramics and Political Identity in Northern Chile.

 Master’s (Pass with High Distinction), Anthropology, Binghamton University 1997 Thesis: Habitational Analysis and Cultural Contact at Coyo Aldea, Northern Chile: The Surface Deposits.

 Bachelor of Science (with Honors), Anthropology and Geography, Trent University, Canada 1993 Thesis: Local versus Scientific Knowledge in the Classification of Soils (La Ligua, Chile).

 - Stovel, E.M. and B.M.
-Cremonte (eds.)
-“Special Volume on South-Central Ceramics, Proceedings of the Symposium “Interactuemos también nosotros” at the National Conference on Chilean Archaeology, October 8-12, 2012, Arica, Chile.”
-Under review with Chungará, Revista de Anthropología Chilena.
+Cremonte (eds.) in press “Special Volume on South-Central Ceramics, Proceedings of the Symposium “Interactuemos también nosotros” at the National Conference on Chilean Archaeology, October 8-12, 2012, Arica, Chile.
+To appear in Chungará Revista de Anthropología Chilena.